santiblanko/keycloak-nextjs-auth/README.md

 In this example I create a project with next + keycloak authentication + tailwind installed.
 Ideal if you neeed a fast auth in your next project.
 You can use a free keycloak server like [cloud iam](https://www.cloud-iam.com/)

 I don't want to use a library for manage auth.
-I try to implement auth with keycloak and this is the result.
+I try to implement auth with keycloak from sratch and this is the result.
 I create a next middleware for intercept the auth pages and validate the token of protected pages.
 Also I call this other endpoint for authenticate the request and keycloak call a callback endpoint with the tokens and then create cookies.